Mangrove-Web-Development/humanature/collections/_work/united-negro-college-fund.md

     experiencing homelessness, disconnected youth, and adults in the workforce.
     We deepened UNCF’s knowledge in a number of subject areas related to human potential, including how chronic stress and trauma relate to productivity;
-    the psychosocial elements of belongingness; and how workplaces can take advantage of the science of learning.
+    and how workplaces can take advantage of the science of learning.
 ---